Can "deathbed wishes" override a will?

 The decision underlines the importance of having an up to date will in place, to ensure that it reflects your wishes.

-At Samuels, we have an experienced and dedicated team who can prepare a will for you for a great value fixed fee.
+At Samuels, we have an experienced and dedicated team of inheritance dispute solicitors who can prepare a will for you for a great value fixed fee.

 If you already have a will in place, we will check it's validity for you, for free.